Mamotromico/Suwayomi-Server-podman/README.md

 > See the [Suwayomi wiki page on configuration](https://github.com/Suwayomi/Suwayomi-Server/wiki/Configuring-Suwayomi%E2%80%90Server) in the [Suwayomi-Server](https://github.com/Suwayomi/Suwayomi-Server) repository for the default values and explanation

 ### Downloads Folder
-If you want to use different download folder, you can set that through either volumemounts or the server.conf configMap.
+If you want to use different download folder, you can set that through either `volumeMounts` or the server.conf configMap.
 Remember that if you change the `server.downloadsPath` value and want the downloads to be persisted, you need to map the same directory on your volumeMounts definitions.

 ```yaml
     ...